 Born and raised in Cheltenham, England, Elizabeth was sponsored by GCHQ to earn a degree in Electronic Engineering from the University of Warwick, and then took a gap year before pursuing a career.
 Volunteer work on Iona was followed by a temporary job to earn enough money to backpack solo around New Zealand.
-Upon returning to England, she was fortunate to land a position at a research and development center, initially processing GaAs FET MMICs.
-A transfer to the optoelectronics division allowed her to get involved in the design, fabrication, testing and evaluation of InP-based lasers, optoelectronic integrated circuits and novel photonic bandgap devices.
-She worked on pan-European collaborative research projects, and at the same time was able to earn her PhD in optoelectronics as an external part-time student at Imperial College, London.
+Upon returning to England, she worked on pan-European collaborative research projects, and at the same time was able to earn her PhD in optoelectronics as an external part-time student at Imperial College, London.

 Elizabeth moved from England to Campbell in 2004, for what was supposed to be a one-year transfer with her husband’s work in the tech industry.
-She still lives in Campbell with her husband and their four children, two of whom are at Westmont.
+She still lives in Campbell with her husband and sons: their daughter graduated from Westmont in 2019; two sons are at Westmont, and their youngest son is at Discovery Charter School.
 She is delighted to be able to volunteer with the same great group of people who were involved in Measure AA.
-She is currently Vice President of Westmont’s Theatre Arts Boosters, and is a member of the PTSA.

 ANDREA FAISS - Board Member at Large